Don Shave's Ancestral Family Tree

 Marriageabout 1610He and Grace Makin, {Tagged} Common Ancestor, were married about 1610 in England (Tudor), EuropeG+.

-Death1691He died in 1691 at age ~96 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death1691He died in 1691 at age ~96 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the old-age of 96) in the year of 1691 is not known-surviving in 1691 as a very old person was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceJohn Sherman had person sources.1